lolcat-max/Quantum/readme.md

 1. Place two RTIL vats within the optical cavity.
 2. Mount the laser diode to direct light into each cavity; place photodiode for light collection.
 3. Build and wire transimpedance amplifier converting photocurrent to voltage.
-4. Connect amplifier output to Arduino analog input (A0) and laser control to PWM pin (D3).
+4. Connect two amplifier outputs to Arduino analog inputs (A0, A1) and laser control to PWM pin (D3).
 5. Upload provided Arduino code for calibration and continuous measurement.
 6. Modulate laser intensity and monitor calibrated charge output reflecting coherence.